Behind the Cow

-"Behind the Cow" is a song by German band Scooter featuring American rapper Fatman Scoop.
+"Behind the Cow" is a song by German band Scooter featuring American hip hop artist Fatman Scoop.
 Premiered at The Dome 40 in Düsseldorf on 1 December 2006, it was released on 19 January 2007 as the lead single from Scooter's twelfth studio album The Ultimate Aural Orgasm.
 Jeff "Mantas" Dunn plays guitar on the track.
+"Behind the Cow" samples music and lyrics from the KLF song "What Time Is Love?" and music from Blue Öyster Cult song "(Don't Fear) The Reaper".